-- Early Childhood Afternoon Care: (Nursery & Mixed-Age Kindergarten) 12:00 pm 6:00 pm. \This does not pertain to the full-day MAK Pilot which remain together until 3:00 pm. - o The children enjoy the afternoon in one of the Mixed-Age Kindergarten or nursery classrooms.
-Beginning with a packed lunch at noon, the daily rhythm includes a nap, as well as time for indoor and outdoor free play. - Afternoon Care For Lower School: (Grades 1-8) 3:30 pm 6:00 pm - Students spend time outside; have a snack; and have time for homework completion, group tutoring, or games.
-This program is held in the Library. - Afternoon Care for High School: (Grades 9-12) 3:30 pm 6:00 pm - o Homework Supervision Students may sign up to do their homework after School.
+- Early Childhood Afternoon Care: (Nursery & Mixed-Age Kindergarten) 12:00 pm 6:00 pm. \This does not pertain to the full-day MAK classes which remain together until 3:00 pm. - The children enjoy the afternoon in one of the Mixed-Age Kindergarten or nursery classrooms.
+Starting with a packed lunch at noon, the daily rhythm includes a nap and time for indoor and outdoor free play. - Afternoon Care for Lower School: (Grades 1-8) 3:30 pm 6:00 pm - Students spend time outside, have a snack; and have time for homework completion, or games.
+This program is held in the Library. - Afternoon Care for High School: (Grades 9-12) 3:30 pm 6:00 pm - Homework Supervision Students may sign up to do their homework after School.
 They are guided and supported by the Afternoon Care Supervisor.

-All students who remain at School after 3:30pm, and who are not participating in a School sports program or other supervised activity, are automatically enrolled in the Afternoon Care Program and parents are billed accordingly.
-While many students regularly participate in the Afternoon Care Programs, for students who use the services occasionally, parents are requested to notify the teacher and specify in writing which days they will be attending.
+All students who remain at School after 3:30pm, and who are not participating in a School sports program or other supervised activity, are automatically enrolled in the Afternoon Care Program and families are billed accordingly.
+While many students regularly participate in the Afternoon Care Programs, for students who use the services occasionally, families are requested to notify the teacher and specify in writing which days they will be attending.